Azure/azure-sdk-for-net/README.md

         *msbuild build.proj /t:build;test /p:scope=ResourceManagement\Compute*

 ### To on-board new libraries
 Follow existing library and create a new folder under "ResourceManagement".
-2 notes
-  - To simplify test discovery, the test folder must be named with ".test" or ".tests"
+  - Note: To simplify test discovery, the test folder must be named with ".test" or ".tests"

-If for platform reasons that your library won't use NetCore project system, 2 notes
+If for platform reasons that your library won't use NetCore project system, 3 notes
   - In your library csproject file, set the msbuild property "AutoRestProjects" to "true"
   - In your test project files, set both "AutoRestProjects" and "SDKTestProject" to "true"
   - To simplify test discovery, the test folder must be named with ".tests"